 - provide a robust evidence base for future teaching and learning enhancement decision-making across the sector.

 A total of 54 applications, from across 16 Irish higher education institutions, were received for Ireland’s inaugural Teaching and Learning Research Fellowships, which were launched on 13 January 2020 by the National Forum in partnership with the Irish Research Council (IRC).
 On 10 March, on completion of the longlisting process, a total of 26 applicants from across 11 higher education institutions were invited to Stage 2 of the selection process.
 Following that stage, nine nominees are now being invited to Stage 3 which will take place in the first week in June 2020.
-The Stage 3 interview process will result in the awarding of five Fellowships, each valued at €45,000.
+The Stage 3 interview process will result in the awarding of up to five Fellowships, each valued at €45,000.

 Applications at each stage are reviewed by an international expert panel made up of colleagues working in Canada, Poland, Portugal, South Africa, Spain, the Netherlands, the UK and the US.
 In addition, the student partnership indicator of all applications was reviewed by a student representative.
 The three-stage review process is being overseen by a technical group including representatives of the Irish Universities Association, the Technological Higher Education Association, the Higher Education Colleges Association, the Union of Students in Ireland, the IRC and the National Forum.